AMOKSIKLAV 125mg/31.25mg/5ml 100ml susp

 - What Amoxiclav is and what it is used for

-- What you need to know before taking Amoxiclav
+- What you need to know before you take Amoxiclav

 - How to give Amoxiclav